joshcalcino/PhantomBatch/README.md

     - Support for looping over planet parameters
 - Terminates jobs if PhantomBatch is interrupted

+Adding in any additional Phantom setup should be trivial.
+All we require is a copy of the `.setup` file, and a few lines in the code to make the setup available for use.

 ## Features to add:
 - Full support for binary discs